 The display boards are magnetic.
 Strong magnets will be supplied for holding up posters, but note that thick, inflexible material is not recommended and may not be able to be displayed.
 Staff will be available to assist with set up before the programming begins and during breaks.

-For the first time at the Summit, we are offering a poster presentation workshop!
+Looking for some support in preparing your poster presentation?
+We are once again offering a poster presentation workshop to anyone who is interested!
 This virtual session, designed to help poster presenters prepare and feel confident before the event, will be held on February 20.
 All presenters are welcome to register and attend.
 See details and sign up below.

-Students: Summit organizers will be available during the Poster & Art Session to answer questions and provide any needed assistance.
+Students: Summit organizers will be available during the Poster Session to answer questions and provide any needed assistance.

 SLR Summit Poster Presentation Workshop